SCS Standard for the security of IaaS service software: Implementation and Testing Notes

 -

-When a deployment is newly build or installed it usually uses software which includes all the latest security and bug fixes.
-Such deployments should be considered compliant to the standard.
+When a deployment is newly built or installed, it usually uses software that includes all the latest security and bug fixes.
+Such deployments should be considered compliant with the standard.

 -

-When a CSP wants to make an older deployment compliant to the SCS standards and thus also to this standard, it should be checked, whether the running software is up to date and all vulnerabilites are fixed.
+When a CSP aims to make an older deployment compliant with the SCS standards, it should be checked whether the running software is up-to-date and no known vulnerabilities are present.
 Any updates or upgrades to even newer versions should be done before the SCS compliance for every other standard is checked.
 Afterwards the CSP may provide information about the used software in an SBOM or otherwise should provide a notice about the deployment having integrated all necessary vulnerability patches.

 Whenever there are new vulnerabilities discovered in IaaS service software like OpenStack there is either an internal discussion ongoing or it is just a smaller issue.
-In the first case CSPs should have someone following such discussions and may even help preparing and testing patches.
+In the first case, CSPs should have someone following such discussions and may even help prepare and test patches.
 From the moment on the vulnerability is disclosed publicly, the risk of it being actively exploited increases greatly.
 So CSPs MUST watch out for announcements like in the OSSAs and OSSNs and when they are affected, update their deployment within the following timeframes according to the severity of the issue:

 - Critical (CVSS = 9.0 – 10.0): 3 hours